 Qualitative examination of the three terms related to project success within the IJMPB, IJPM and PMJ

-Since our concern is more about the use of the terms “efficiency”, “effectiveness” and “efficacy” with respect to project, project success and project evaluation; then the three terms are linked to project by project efficiency, project effectiveness and project efficacy.
-We did a qualitative literature analysis, where we targeted only articles discussing “project efficiency”, “project effectiveness” and “project efficacy”.
-First, in the International Journal of Managing Projects in Business.
-Then we extended our search in the Project Management Journal and International Journal of Project Management.
-We extracted the definitions based on each article and summarise them in Table.
-3. Our first impression is that the three terms corresponding to project are less used in Project Management Journal.
-This may be because the journal focuses more on the project delivery itself, and the mechanisms those leading to project efficiency; and appears to be less concerned with the context of the project.
-There seems to be more matury in using the terms in the International Journal of Project Management; even though there are few cases where the terms are used as synonyms, for example, where efficiency and efficacy have the same interpretation (Wong and Wong, 2014).
+Since our concern is more with the use of the terms ‘efficiency’, ‘effectiveness’ and ‘efficacy’ with respect to project management, project success and project evaluation, then the three terms are linked in terms of project efficiency, project effectiveness and project efficacy.
+Our qualitative literature analysis targeted only articles discussing referring to project efficiency, project effectiveness and project efficacy, initially in International Journal of Managing Projects in Business before the search was extended to Project Management Journal and International Journal of Project Management.
+We extracted the definitions from each article and summarise them in Table 3.
+Our first impression is that the three terms corresponding to project and project management are less used in Project Management Journal.
+This may be because the journal focuses more on the project delivery itself and the mechanisms leading to project efficiency, and appears to be less concerned with the context of the project.
+In International Journal of Project Management, there are some cases where the terms are used as synonyms—for example, where efficiency and efficacy have the same interpretation (Wong and Wong, 2014).

 Table 3.
-“Project efficiency”, “project effectiveness” and “project efficacy” in IJMPB, PMJ and IJPM respectively
+‘Project efficiency’, ‘project effectiveness’ and ‘project efficacy’ in IJMPB, PMJ and IJPM respectively